Meknes Fes-meknes, Morocco Travel Guide

 Volubilis (Walili): UNESCO site, Morocco's best-preserved Roman archaeological site.
 Features mosaics, Arch of Caracalla, thriving Roman city remains.
 A must for history enthusiasts (requires day trip).

 Meknes Medina: UNESCO site, a living museum of labyrinthine streets, traditional houses, public fountains.
-Royal Palace (Dar el Makhzen): Not open to public, but its imposing walls and grand gates are significant features.
+Royal Palace (Dar el Makhzen): Not open to public, but its imposing fortifications and grand gates are significant features.
 Madrasa Bou Inania: Exquisite Marinid architecture (14th century), open to non-Muslims.

 Grand Mosque of Meknes: Significant religious building in the medina, generally not accessible to non-Muslims.
 Moulay Idriss Zerhoun: Holy town with tomb of Moulay Idriss I, founder of Morocco's first Arab dynasty (day trip; restricted access to tomb).